 Chris never thought that his pet iguana would make him sick.
 But when he started having a fever, abdominal cramps, and diarrhea, the doctor diagnosed him with an infection called salmonellosis and said that the iguana may have been the cause.

 It's not just pets like iguanas and turtles that carry the Salmonella bacteria.
 Sometimes, these bacteria can find their way into foods.
-And recent food poisoning outbreaks involving tomatoes show that these foods aren't always animal products.
+And food poisoning outbreaks involving fruit and vegetables show that these foods aren't always animal products.

 An infection with Salmonella bacteria usually affects the gastrointestinal system (the stomach and intestines) in humans.
 In more severe cases, Salmonella can spread to the blood, the bones, or even to the fluid around the brain, but these types of infection are less common.